AmeriCorpsWhat is AmeriCorps?

 • What you’ll get in return: Up to 60% of student loans paid off

 • Added value: If the nurse agrees to work 3 years or more, you’ll be eligible to get 25% more off loans

-• Applications for the program are accepted once annually You can learn more about eligibility and applications for the Nurse Corps Loan Repayment Program here.
+• Applications for the program are accepted once annually Learn more about eligibility and applications for the Nurse Corps Loan Repayment Program.

 National Health Service Corps.
 Program (for those within the medical field)• What’s agreed to: You agree to work as a medical professional for two years within a community in need of medical services